Summary of progress on the Blaschke conjecture

 \section{Projective spaces}

 There is a more general concept of \emph{projective space} \cite{Beutelspacher/Rosenbaum:1998}: an incidence geometry \((P,L,F)\) so that \begin{enumerate} \item Any two points lie on a unique line. \item (Veblen--Young): any line passing through two sides of a triangle passes through the third as well. \item Any line contains at least three points. \item There are at least two lines. \end{enumerate} A \emph{subspace} \(S \subset P\) is a set of points so that for any two points \(p, q \in S\), all points of the line \(pq\) lie in \(S\).
 The \emph{span} of a set of points is the smallest subspace containing it.
 The \emph{dimension} of a projective space is \(n\) if \(P\) is the span of \(n+1\) points, but not of \(n\) points.
-Projective spaces of dimension \(n \ge 3\) are isomorphic to their models \(\RP{n}, \CP{n}, \HP{n}\) \cite{Beutelspacher/Rosenbaum:1998} p.
+Every projective space of dimension \(n \ge 3\) is isomorphic to the projective space \(\mathbb{P}^n_k\) over a division ring \(k\), with \(k\) uniquely determined up to isomorphism \cite{Beutelspacher/Rosenbaum:1998} p.
 78 theorem 2.7.1, p.
 117 theorem 3.4.2.
 It is not clear how to define \emph{smooth} projective spaces.

 There are two natural definitions of lines on a Blaschke manifold: in the first natural definition, a \emph{line} in a Blaschke manifold is the set of points of maximal distance from the set of points of maximal distance from two distinct points.
 Axioms (1), (3) and (4) are satisfied.
 Looking at tangent and normal spaces, we see that lines are smooth submanifolds.
 It is not known whether Blaschke manifolds are projective spaces, i.e. whether lines satisfy the Veblen--Young axiom.